What Are Statins?

 The statin medications that are approved for use in the U.S. include:

-Since their arrival on the market, statins have been among the most prescribed drugs in the U.S., with about 17 million users.
+Since their arrival on the market, statins have been among the most prescribed drugs in the U.S., with up to 56 million users.